-Saturday PM Forecast: heat Dome is here to stay until mid next week
+Saturday PM Forecast: Heat Dome is here to stay until mid next week

 Latest Weather Blog

-Saturday PM Forecast: heat Dome is here to stay until mid next week
+Saturday PM Forecast: Heat Dome is here to stay until mid next week

 To conclude the weekend, expect very similar conditions to today.
 Temperatures will soar to the upper 90s, with humidity making the feels-like temperature near 105 degrees.
 The hot pattern will start to shift somewhat by the middle of next week.